Here's 12 reasons why I'm turning off commenting. And the biggest one rhymes with ham.

 The main reason I'm turning off comments is to eliminate spam.
 I'm just not willing to spend 15 minutes a day every darn day culling spam anymore.
 It's too much time wasted.

 I used to use Disqus, then Jimdo, with captchas, and still the spam gets through.
 Every day, at least a dozen people jump through all the hoops I set up just to write mundane phrases like “this is helpful”, "great work" or often just rearranging text from the article itself into a comment to try to leave a link.
 I have to individually moderate these and I'm tired.
+So tired.

 7. questions go elsewhere